 Jordaan is located in the heart of Amsterdam.
 You can walk there from Central Station, about 20 minutes, or take public transit.
 A variety of international airlines have frequent direct flights* to Amsterdam.
 You can also easily take a train from a neighboring country.
 See RailEuropeRailEuropeRailEuropehttps://click.linksynergy.com/fs-bin/click?id=ul9vrESZZuY&offerid=910037.5&type=3&subid=0* for train options.
 In the past, I’ve been able to have printed tickets delivered to my home in Canada.

 We stayed at The Hendrick’s Hotel*, located a few canals over from Jordaan.
 Hendrick’s is a lovely modern boutique hotel with an incredibly accommodating staff.

 Booking the tour

-Eating Europe host tours in multiple cities across Europe.
-This tour in particular, Jordaan food tour, can be booked online here.
+Eating Europe hosts tours in multiple cities across Europe.
+This tour, in particular, Jordaan food tour, can be booked online here.

 In the gear bag: Fujifilm X-T100 with an XF50mmF2 R WR lens.
 To see the trip on Instagram look up #xoAmsterdam19 or find the story highlight on my profile.